ShieldOrder/proposal-disclosure-schema/Template.md

 [Your answer]

-What baseline are you improving against?
+What baseline does this improve on?

 [Your answer]